bkuhn/talks/LCA-2015/copyleft-future.markdown

 + Slowly, the cooption leaves the only essential GPL'd program as Linux.

 + Copyleft works only when we have code that companies can't live without.
-      + And if GPL isn't treated like GPL, it doesn't work either.
+      + &amp; if GPL isn't treated like GPL, it doesn't work either.

 + The cooption pushes from this side too.